karthik-d/lesion-characterization-using-cgan/README.md

 # Skin-Lesion-Analysis

-Analysis of Skin Lesion Dermoscopic Images to segment out lesion regions, and classify the lesion type using Deep Learning.
+Analysis of Skin Lesion Images to segment out lesion regions, and classify the lesion type using Deep Learning.

 ## Data Directory